ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-AI Won’t Replace Software Engineers — Here’s Why (From Someone Who Uses AI for 99% of Coding) - <a href="https://medium.com/@nanakwabenaaboraah/ai-wont-replace-software-engineers-here-s-why-from-someone-who-uses-ai-for-99-of-coding-ca694e6acf68?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Use clsx + twMerge for cleaner and readable Tailwind classes - <a href="https://medium.com/@almina.brulic/use-clsx-twmerge-for-cleaner-and-readable-tailwind-classes-3ab49485d001?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**
+✍️ **posted by `Almina Brulić`**

-<blockquote>If you’ve been wondering whether AI will make software engineers obsolete, you’re not alone.
-As someone who now uses AI to write…
+<blockquote>Tailwind makes styling super fast, but if you need to conditionally apply classes, it can get messy.
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Future of ReactJS & Next.js in 2026 — My Thoughts as a Frontend Developer - <a href="https://medium.com/@theasifimam/the-future-of-reactjs-next-js-in-2026-my-thoughts-as-a-frontend-developer-3ed682796116?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Scalable React Applications: Lessons from Production - <a href="https://medium.com/@yours_db/building-scalable-react-applications-lessons-from-production-4dab5c633826?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asif Imam`**
+✍️ **posted by `Debmalya Biswas`**

-<blockquote>As someone who has spent the last few years building complex UIs, scaling social media features, handling real-time systems, and…
+<blockquote>As a frontend engineer working at SaffronStays, I’ve had the opportunity to build and maintain large-scale React applications that serve…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building an Analytics Dashboard Frontend: Decisions, Challenges, and Takeaways - <a href="https://levelup.gitconnected.com/building-an-analytics-dashboard-frontend-decisions-challenges-and-takeaways-88561db9043f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Morphy page transition in react and nextjs with framer-motion - <a href="https://medium.com/@suyunbek/morphy-page-transition-in-react-and-nextjs-with-framer-motion-a6146ec87813?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Souvik Paul`**
+✍️ **posted by `Suyunbek`**

-<blockquote>Building an analytics dashboard is one of those tasks that appears straightforward on the surface — until you start implementing it…
+<blockquote>In this tutorial I’m going to show you how to create smooth page transitions in reactjs and nextjs.
+This animation is possible with…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Critical Security Vulnerability in React Server Components (RSC) - <a href="https://medium.com/@rutujasahare2018/critical-security-vulnerability-in-react-server-components-rsc-1a0c31c295fd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Moving State Up: Why Your Components Need a Common Parent - <a href="https://ramajha.medium.com/moving-state-up-why-your-components-need-a-common-parent-d14098928120?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rutuja Sahare`**
+✍️ **posted by `Rama Shankar Jha`**

-<blockquote>React Server Components (RSC) have transformed how modern React and Next.js applications are built — enabling server-first data loading…
+<blockquote>I remember the exact moment my temperature converter broke.
+Two inputs, one supposed to update the other — Celsius to Fahrenheit and back…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Avoid Unnecessary Re-Renders in React with React.memo and useCallback - <a href="https://medium.com/@ardhiyan15/avoid-unnecessary-re-renders-in-react-with-react-memo-and-usecallback-97e0296908e2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React is NOT a Framework?
+Here’s what it really is - <a href="https://medium.com/@knbabeysundara2003.it/react-is-not-a-framework-heres-what-is-really-is-cc390bb329f9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ardiyan Agus Prayoga`**
+✍️ **posted by `Kalana Abeysundara`**

-<blockquote>When people talk about “performance optimization in React” two hooks almost always show up in the conversation: React.memo and useCallback…
+<blockquote>React is not a framework.
+Believing that React is a framework is a very common misconception held by most beginners and intermediate…
 Continue reading on Medium »</blockquote>

 <h3>6.
+The Hard Truth About React Performance & Lighthouse: What Most Engineers Learn Too Late - <a href="https://javascript.plainenglish.io/the-hard-truth-about-react-performance-lighthouse-what-most-engineers-learn-too-late-a2f4d8c52bdf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anurag Kurmi`**

+<blockquote>And how a painful production issue forced me to rethink everything I knew about “good” frontend code
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>7.
+Clean React Architecture: Communication Patterns for Components… - <a href="https://medium.com/@mamun.ru.ice/clean-react-architecture-communication-patterns-for-components-c7c001acb0a1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MD AL Mamun Mim`**

+<blockquote>Creating a component in React is very easy, but when it comes to communicating between two components, it can get messy or sometimes…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Is Next.js Becoming Too Complex?
+A Honest Look at Version 16 - <a href="https://medium.com/@sureshdotariya/is-next-js-becoming-too-complex-a-honest-look-at-version-16-1c505b583a26?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suresh Kumar Ariya Gowder`**

+<blockquote>Is Next.js 16 getting too complex?
+A deep, honest breakdown of RSC, PPR, caching, and DX impact.
+Real examples, best practices, and…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Breaking Down CVE-2025–55182 & CVE-2025–66478 — And How I Built React2Shell and Cracked a… - <a href="https://letchupkt.medium.com/breaking-down-cve-2025-55182-cve-2025-66478-and-how-i-built-react2shell-and-cracked-a-a8377e5af5b8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `LETCHU PKT`**

+<blockquote>Modern JavaScript frameworks are evolving fast, but so are the ways they break.
+Two new high-impact vulnerabilities — CVE-2025–55182 and… Continue reading on Medium »</blockquote>

-React Suspense Waterfalls: A Visual Debugging Guide with Solutions - <a href="https://medium.com/better-dev-nextjs-react/react-suspense-waterfalls-a-visual-debugging-guide-with-solutions-d8695c11cabe?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>10.
+Lighthouse 100 with Next.js: The Missing Performance Checklist - <a href="https://medium.com/better-dev-nextjs-react/lighthouse-100-with-next-js-the-missing-performance-checklist-e87ee487775f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Melvin Prince`**

-<blockquote>How to spot the “staircase” pattern in your Network tab and cut load times by 50% using parallel fetching and Server Components.
+<blockquote>The math is rigged, the docs are sanitized, and Next.js 15 probably broke your caching.
+Here is the missing manual for hitting a perfect…
 Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Critical Flaw: Unsafe Deserialization Vulnerability in Next.js (CVE-2025–29927) - <a href="https://medium.com/@mintoumbacaleb/critical-flaw-unsafe-deserialization-vulnerability-in-next-js-cve-2025-29927-8bbdcbfab73a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js + Prisma 7 + SQLite: The Modern Way to Use SQL with libSQL - <a href="https://revione.medium.com/next-js-prisma-7-sqlite-the-modern-way-to-use-sql-with-libsql-21e207ce2235?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mintoumba caleb`**
+✍️ **posted by `revione`**

-<blockquote>The security of our web applications is a constant concern.
-Recently, a critical security flaw was discovered affecting Next.js and, by…
+<blockquote>Setting up a modern fullstack project with Next.js, TypeScript, Prisma 7, and SQLite using the NEW libSQL adapter.
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Mental Shift: Unlearning Next.js 12 to Master the App Router - <a href="https://medium.com/javascript-render/the-mental-shift-unlearning-next-js-12-to-master-the-app-router-5c1e0def88e2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical Security Vulnerability in React Server Components: What to Do Right Now - <a href="https://medium.com/@carlmobarezi/critical-security-vulnerability-in-react-server-components-what-to-do-right-now-e0b6ff32ef5c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gerardo Perrucci`**
+✍️ **posted by `Carl Mobarezi`**

-<blockquote>This is a condensed version of my original article published on my blog:
+<blockquote>In the fast-paced world of web development, security vulnerabilities can strike without warning, potentially exposing your applications to…
- “The Mental Shift: Unlearning Next.js 12 to Master the App… Continue reading on Javascript & Render »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-How I built an app that merely manages PyQs (but there’s a twist!) - <a href="https://medium.com/@invincibleinventor/how-i-built-an-app-that-merely-manages-pyqs-but-theres-a-twist-1b10a02f8335?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Aynı Dashboard, 3 Yaklaşım: SPA, Astro Islands ve React Server Components — Performans ve Mimari… - <a href="https://medium.com/@rumeysaturkan16/ayn%C4%B1-dashboard-3-yakla%C5%9F%C4%B1m-spa-astro-islands-ve-react-server-components-performans-ve-mimari-678275985dc6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Invincibleinventor`**
+✍️ **posted by `Rumeysa Türkan`**

-<blockquote>It’s been quite some time since I last posted something (Infact, if you are new, this would appear as my first post since I cleared…
+<blockquote>Frontend projelerinde tek doğru mimari yaklaşım yok.
-Continue reading on Medium »</blockquote>
+SPA yaklaşımı pek çok projede iş görüyor, fakat tüm UI’yı client’a yüklemek özellikle… Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js RSC Security Issue Explained (CVE-2025–66478) - <a href="https://medium.com/@arptechlabs/next-js-rsc-security-issue-explained-cve-2025-66478-5222cfd2c742?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Major Next.js Security Issue Explained Simply (CVE-2025–66478) - <a href="https://medium.com/@stalin.t/a-major-next-js-security-issue-explained-simply-cve-2025-66478-674b56f55f79?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `arptechlabs`**
+✍️ **posted by `Stalin`**

-<blockquote>And How to Permanently Fix It Before Your Deployment Breaks
+<blockquote>Recently, a serious security issue was found in Next.js, a popular framework used to build many modern websites.
 Continue reading on Medium »</blockquote>

 <h3>5.
-From Form Fumble to Sales Slam-Dunk: Building a Lead-Capturing Beast with Next.js - <a href="https://kevinkiarie7.medium.com/from-form-fumble-to-sales-slam-dunk-building-a-lead-capturing-beast-with-next-js-5bb9c6215344?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Kiarie`**

-<blockquote>Hey there, fellow code wranglers and sales hustlers!
-Picture this: It’s a Tuesday afternoon, your inbox is drier than a desert TED Talk…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Authentication in Next.js with NextAuth — Part 6A (Frontend + UI) - <a href="https://javascript.plainenglish.io/authentication-in-next-js-with-nextauth-part-6a-frontend-ui-68248ecb9767?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Authentication in Next.js with NextAuth — Turn Your App into a Secure Full-Stack System (Part 6B) - <a href="https://javascript.plainenglish.io/authentication-in-next-js-with-nextauth-turn-your-app-into-a-secure-full-stack-system-part-6b-1c49b3b987f2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>From login buttons to real sessions — today we build the UI and wire the session flow.
+<blockquote>From simple login to real users, protected APIs, and database-backed sessions
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Building Migraine Club: A Tech Journey to Empower Migraine Sufferers - <a href="https://medium.com/coding-nexus/building-migraine-club-a-tech-journey-to-empower-migraine-sufferers-226181f3a1ec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kostiantyn Denysov`**

+<blockquote>Understanding the Problem: Why Migraines Need Better Support
+Continue reading on Coding Nexus »</blockquote>

 <h3>7.
-How I Developed a Fast, SEO-Optimized Blog Using Next.js (App Router) & Sanity (Headless CMS) - <a href="https://jeyaprabakar.medium.com/how-i-developed-a-fast-seo-optimized-blog-using-next-js-app-router-sanity-headless-cms-823053100e0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeyaprabakar Elancheliyan`**

-<blockquote>Learn and practice building fast, SEO-optimized blogs with Next.js App Router and Sanity CMS through TechVerse Blog.
-Continue reading on Medium »</blockquote>

-<h3>8.
-React vs Next.js — Which One Should Beginners Learn in 2025? - <a href="https://medium.com/@rahulkengale1110/react-vs-next-js-which-one-should-beginners-learn-in-2025-aaedf20e2b0c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Morphy page transition in react and nextjs with framer-motion - <a href="https://medium.com/@suyunbek/morphy-page-transition-in-react-and-nextjs-with-framer-motion-a6146ec87813?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RahulKengale`**
+✍️ **posted by `Suyunbek`**

-<blockquote>A Complete Beginner’s Guide to Choosing Between React and Next.js for Modern Web Development in 2025
+<blockquote>In this tutorial I’m going to show you how to create smooth page transitions in reactjs and nextjs.
+This animation is possible with…
 Continue reading on Medium »</blockquote>

 <br/>